ECCWS Biographies

 Mini Track Chairs

-Olga Angelopoulou is an Assistant Professor in Cyber Security at the University of Warwick.
+Dr Olga Angelopoulou is an Assistant Professor in Cyber Security at the University of Warwick.
 Olga completed her doctorate in digital forensics in 2010 at the University of South Wales (Glamorgan) and is an active researcher in the field.
 She previously held academic posts at the University of Derby and the University of Hertfordshire.
 Olga is also the Editor-in-Chief for Information Security Journal: A global Perspective.
 Her research interests include digital investigations, cybercrimes, incident response and online fraud.
 She has several publications and presentations in the field and is involved in numerous scholarly activities.

 Dr. Sabarathinam Chockalingam is a Research Scientist I at the Institute for Energy Technology in Halden, Norway.
 Saba has a PhD in Cyber Security and Artificial Intelligence from the Delft University of Technology and MSc in Cyber Security and Management from the University of Warwick.
-His research interests include cyber security, risk management and safety.
+His research interests include cyber security, risk management, and safety.

-Tiago Cruz received his Ph.D. degree in informatics engineering from the University of Coimbra (Coimbra, Portugal), in 2012.
+Dr Tiago Cruz received his Ph.D. degree in informatics engineering from the University of Coimbra (Coimbra, Portugal), in 2012.
 He is an Assistant Professor in the Department of Informatics Engineering, University of Coimbra.
 His research interests include areas such as management systems for communications infrastructures and services, critical infrastructure security, broadband access network device and service management, Internet of Things.

 Dr. ir.
-Clara Maathuis is an Assistant Professor in AI and Cyber Security at Open University in the Netherlands.
-With a PhD in AI and Military Cyber Operations from the Delft University of Technology, she is involved in teaching different AI and cyber security courses and conducts research in AI, cyber/information operations, military technologies, and social manipulation.
+Clara Maathuis is an Assistant Professor in AI and Cyber Security at the Open University in the Netherlands.
+With a PhD in AI and Military Cyber Operations from the Delft University of Technology, she is involved in teaching different AI and cyber security courses and conducts research in AI, cyber/information operations, military technologies, and social manipulation

 Dr Keith Scott Is Programme Leader for English Language at De Montfort University in Leicester.
 His research operates at the intersection of communication, culture and cyber, with particular interests in influence, information warfare, and simulations and serious gaming as a training. teaching, and research tool.
 He is a member of the Prometheus Research group, supported by the UK Development, Concepts and Doctrine Centre, which investigates the application of cybernetics and systems thinking within the context of warfare, as well as more general considerations of AI and pervasive technology.

-Paulo Simões received his Ph.D. degree in informatics engineering from the University of Coimbra (Coimbra, Portugal), in 2002.
+Dr Paulo Simões received his Ph.D. degree in informatics engineering from the University of Coimbra (Coimbra, Portugal), in 2002.
 He is an Associate Professor in the Department of Informatics Engineering, University of Coimbra.
 His research interests include network and infrastructure management, security, critical infrastructure protection.

 Workshop Facilitators